vmware-tanzu-labs/tanzu-validated-solutions/src/deployment-guides/tko-on-vsphere-with-tanzu.md

 7. [Integrate Tanzu Kubernetes Clusters with Tanzu Service Mesh](#integrate-tsm)
 8. [Deploy User-Managed Packages on Tanzu Kubernetes Grid Clusters](#deploy-user-managed-packages)

-**Note:** Starting with vSphere 8, when you enable vSphere with Tanzu, you can configure either one-zone Supervisor mapped to one vSphere cluster or three-zone Supervisor mapped to three vSphere clusters.
+> **Note** Starting with vSphere 8, when you enable vSphere with Tanzu, you can configure either one-zone Supervisor mapped to one vSphere cluster or three-zone Supervisor mapped to three vSphere clusters.
 This document covers One-Zone supervisor deployment with VDS Networking and NSX Advanced Load Balancer.
 [Requirements for Cluster Supervisor Deployment with NSX Advanced Load Balancer and VDS Networking](https://docs.vmware.com/en/VMware-vSphere/8.0/vsphere-with-tanzu-concepts-planning/GUID-7FF30A74-DDDD-4231-AAAE-0A92828B93CD.html).

 ## <a id="config-nsxalb"> </a> Deploy and Configure NSX Advanced Load Balancer